MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

   });
 ```

-### 5. Build and test the Snap
+### 5. Build and test your Snap

 Complete the following steps to build and test your Snap:

+#### 5.1 Increment version

-5.1 (Optional for testing) open `package.json` in the root directory of the project, and increment
+This is optional for testing purposes, open `package.json` in the root directory of the project, and increment
   the `"version"` (if the `"version"` is `0.1.0`, increase it to `0.2.0`).

 #### 5.2.
 Build your Snap